Skip to main content

 Toro Verde Nature Adventure Park

-A dizzying combination of natural preserve and adventure, this eco-park’s "The Monster" is the world’s second longest zip line, sending you soaring over the lush landscape.
+A dizzying combination of natural preserve and adventure, this eco-park’s "The Monster" is the world’s second longest zip line (and the longest in the Caribbean), sending you soaring over the lush landscape.

 Flamenco Beach in Culebra, Puerto Rico